ipa320/seneka_sensor_node/termoVideoManager/README.md

-Seneka - videoOnDemand_on_sensor_msgs
+Seneka - termoVideoManager
 ======

+The termoVideoManager works with Optris termo cameras as input device.
+The termoVideoManager subscribes on the /optris/thermal_image topic which is provided by the optirs ROS driver.
-videoOnDemand_on_sensor_msgs is a ROS node which provides a video of the last x seconds.
-The creation on a video could be started by calling a service, which is provided by this ROS node.
+This topics publishes a ROS sensor_msgs::image which contains the termo information.
+The mapping from termo information to RGB8 is done inside this ROS node.

-At the moment the output of this ROS node is a video, which is stored in an "avi" container.
-The input frame are applied by an Optris termo camera, which publishes its frames on "/optris/thermal_image" topic.

-So, this ROS node works with the raw termo images and works on the sensor_msg::image frame format.
-This node only converts those stored frame to RGB images which are reqiued for a requested video.
+At the moment the termoVideoManager offers three ROS services which could be call from remote.
+But the output of this ROS node is just locally because the communication interfaces aren't defined yet.

+ROS Services:
+(1) create VideoOnDemand (termoVideoManager::getVideo)
+(2) start/stop SnapShot and optional an interval in seconds (e.g 5) (termoVideoManager::getSnapShots)
+(3) start/stop LiveStream (termoVideoManager::getLiveStream)

-Commands to start and restart the Optris termo camera:
+Commands to start and restart the Optris kernel module:
 - sudo rmmod uvcvideo
 - sudo modprobe uvcvideo nodrop=1